 - NMBU admission letter - Housing Contract: SiÅs or private housing contract - Documentation of Financing: funds transfer to university account, employment contract or scholarship award from home government.
-An exception is made for bilateral exchange students as financing is confirmed in the admission letter see point 1 in the letter.
+An exception is made for bilateral exchange students as financing is confirmed in the admission letter - see point 1 in the letter. - Documentation of paid tuition fees or an exemption letter from NMBU (not required for Erasmus and bilateral exchange students).